birthed-by-the-necrophage/bbtnp-hugo-source/content/campaign-goals.md

 ## Achieved!

+* S03E05: Find Irtep and get him to reveal the Carnifex's location
+* S03E05: Use Gynnen's scroll to cure Irtep
 * S03E01: Invent new occult technology (Flynn)
 * S03E01: Return to civilization with as much loot as possible
 * S02E09: Intimidate someone into aiding the party (Marvus)